 - The type of care you need and how frequently you need them.

-- Whether a doctor agrees to charge a patient the same price for a service that Medicare will cover.
+- Whether or not a doctor will agree to charge the same rate Medicare is covering.

 - If there are any other insurance plans that can fill in the gaps in coverage.

-A senior must have “spent down” his or her financial assets in order to qualify for Medicaid.
+Medicaid eligibility requires that a senior have spent down most of their assets.
 Medicaid will cover the majority of the costs after achieving the financial floor.
 This encompasses a wide range of long-term health care options, such as nursing home and hospice care.